dasch-swiss/dsp-das/docs/user-guide/data.md

 #### Display a resource

 DSP-APP offers different resource views for different media types (images, videos, audio, archives, text, and PDF files).
-You get access to the resources from the list of search results.
+You can access to the resources from the list of search results.
 Depending on the media type, DSP-APP offers different tools to work on the resource.
 Additionally, you can work on the resource directly, e.g, mark regions of interest on images and documents.

 Each media viewer offers different tools and functionalities, either displayed in the bottom toolbar (e.g. zoom, open in fullscreen button, play button, etc. - captioned in orange thereafter) or in the menu - the three-dot button on the bottom-left side (e.g. copy the ARK URL to the clipboard, download/replace the file, open the file in a new tab - captioned in red thereafter).

 ![Single resource view.
 The resource type in this example is "Page".](../assets/images/resource-view-with-image.png)*Single resource view.
 The resource type in this example is "Page" and an image viewer displays the photograph of the manuscript page.*

 Everything about the resource is displayed below the media viewer (when there is one).
 All the information about the resource itself (e.g. type, label, permissions, creator, date of creation, etc.), the data (properties and values), and different functionalities such as editing, deleting, sharing the resource.
-Get more details about the functionalities in the following sections.
+You can find more information about the functionalities in the following sections.

 ![Resource toolbar description.](../assets/images/resource-toolbar.png)